View Product Page

 By selecting the Default form, you will be able to configure many advanced fields and ask your users any type of information.

-To add a new field, click on Add field and configured the options included in the popup.
+To add a new field, click on Add field and configure the options included in the popup.

 • Name: this is the field name as it will appear on the backend, this must be a one-word name (if you enter spaces they will be converted into underscores).